Airports in Cleveland

 Getting to the city

-The Ground Transportation Services Office, which is responsible for taxis, shuttles and limos, is located at the north end of the baggage claim level on the lower level of the main terminal (Tel: 216-898-5161).
-The RTA provides a regular train service between the airport and downtown Cleveland via the Tower City Station and departs every 15 minutes and costs US$2 (Tel: 216-566-5100).
+The Ground Transportation Services Office, which is responsible for taxis, shuttles and limos, is located at the north end of the baggage claim level on the lower level of the main terminal.
+The RTA provides a regular train service between the airport and downtown Cleveland via the Tower City Station and departs every 15 minutes and costs $2.
 The train station is on the lower level of the main terminal.
 Lorain County Transit (LCT) provides a bus service to and from the airport to the Elyria Park and Ride station in Elyria and Oberlin College.
 A single fare is $6 and the bus departs from the airport's ticketing level outside the United Airlines' ticket counter.
-Cabs are also available at the baggage claim level of the airport.
 Hotel shuttles can be called from the hotel courtesy phones in the baggage claim area.

 GMT -5 (GMT -4 from March to November).